JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 <web-summary>JetBrains provides official Kotlin IDE support for IntelliJ IDEA and Android Studio.</web-summary>

-With this tutorial, you can get a simple Kotlin Multiplatform app, with Compose Multiplatform UI, up and running.
+In this tutorial, you'll learn how to build and run a simple Kotlin Multiplatform app with a Compose Multiplatform UI.

 ## Set up the environment